God is a fountain flowing into itself St Dionysius

 possibilities are endless.

-Psychedelics and meditation Interestingly, people who use entheogenic substances often report profound experiences of eternity and
+Psychedelics and sense-feedback Interestingly, people who use entheogenic substances often report profound experiences of eternity and

 divinity.
 This is because these substances increase the